A Self-Reflecting Formal Language: The formulas

-Informally, when we say that reflectica {\lq}knows{\rq} a statement ${S}$, we mean that there is a true formula of reflectica that expresses the statement ${S}$.
-For example, $`{=}(\top,\l\top\r)\q$ is a true formula (this follows from the axioms and rules for symbols $`{=}\q$ and $`\top\q$, see Sections~\ref{sect.prop.log.symb} and~\ref{sect.=}), so reflectica knows that the value of the term $`\top\q$ equals the value of the term $`\l\top\r\q$.
+Informally, when we say that reflectica \textit{knows} a meta-language statement ${S}$, we mean that there exists a reflectica theorem that expresses the statement ${S}$.
+For example, if we add to reflectica the above symbol $`{\star}\q$ with its two rules, then the formula $`{\star}\l{\forall}\r\q$ will be a theorem, so reflectica will know that $\val(`\l{\forall}\r\q)=`{\forall}\q$ (in fact, reflectica knows that $\val(`\l{\forall}\r\q)=`{\forall}\q$ even without the symbol $`{\star}\q$ because this assertion is an axiom and reflectica knows the statements made by its axioms, see Section~\ref{sect.rules}).